microsoft/rushstack/api/api-extractor.imarkupparagraph.md

 # IMarkupParagraph interface

-A paragraph separator, similar to the "&lt;p&gt;" tag in HTML
+A paragraph separator, similar to the "<p>" tag in HTML

 ## Properties